-Biodiesel can be legally blended with petroleum diesel in any percentage.
-ASTM International develops specifications for conventional diesel fuel (ASTM D975).
-These specifications allow for biodiesel concentrations of up to 5% (B5).
-Low-level biodiesel blends, such as B5 are ASTM approved for safe operation in any compression-ignition engine designed to be operated on petroleum diesel.
+ASTM International develops specifications for a wide variety of products, including conventional diesel fuel (ASTM D975).
+This specification allows for biodiesel concentrations of up to B5 to be called diesel fuel, with no separate labeling required at the pump.
+Low-level biodiesel blends, such as B5, are ASTM-approved for safe operation in any compression-ignition engine designed to be operated on petroleum diesel.
 This can include light-duty and heavy-duty diesel cars and trucks, tractors, boats, and electrical generators.

-B20 (20% biodiesel, 80% petroleum diesel) is the most common biodiesel blend in the United States.
-B20 is popular because it represents a good balance of cost, emissions, cold-weather performance, materials compatibility, and ability to act as a solvent.
-Using B20 provides substantial benefits and avoids many of the cold-weather performance and material compatibility concerns associated with B100.
-Most biodiesel users purchase B20 or lower blends from their petroleum distributors or biodiesel marketers.
-Biodiesel blends of 20% (B20) or higher qualify for biodiesel fuel use credits under the Energy Policy Act of 1992.
+B20 is a common blend because it represents a good balance of cost, emissions, cold-weather performance, and compatibility with conventional engines.
+Most biodiesel users purchase B20 or lower blends from their normal fuel distributors or from biodiesel marketers.
+Regulated fleets that use biodiesel blends of 20% or higher qualify for biodiesel fuel use credits under the Energy Policy Act of 1992.

-B100 and other high-level biodiesel blends are less common than B5 or B20 due to a lack of regulatory incentives and pricing.
-B100 can be used in some engines built since 1994 with biodiesel-compatible material for parts, such as hoses and gaskets.
-B100 has a solvent effect and it can clean a vehicle's fuel system and release deposits accumulated from previous petroleum diesel use.
-The release of these deposits may initially clog filters and require filter replacement in the first few tanks of high-level blends.
+B100 and other high-level biodiesel blends are less commonly used directly as a transportation fuel than B20 and lower blends due to a lack of regulatory incentives and pricing.
+Biodiesel-compatible material for certain parts, such as hoses and gaskets, allow B100 to be used in some engines built since 1994.
+B100 has a solvent effect; it can clean a vehicle's fuel system and release deposits accumulated from petroleum diesel use.
+The release of these deposits may initially clog filters and require frequent filter replacement in the first few tanks of high-level blends.